okteto/blog-proposals/deploying-a-django-app-on-okteto.md

     # COOKIE SECURE FLAG
     COOKIE_SECURE = env.bool("COOKIE_SECURE")
     COOKIE_TIME = 1800

+We are configuring django restframework settings, setting `AUTH_USER_MODEL` to the `User` class we will creating in the `users` app we will be creating.
+And adding `COOKIE_TIME` and `COOKIE_SECURE` which will be false in local and true in our Docker production.

 ###  Setting Up Docker and Okteto

+We will create a bash script that creates our migration files, runs migrations and then starts up our server.
+`run_web.sh`

+    #!/bin/sh

+    #prepare init migration
+    python manage.py makemigrations myproject
+    echo "Created migrations"

+    # migrate db, so we have the latest db schema
+    python manage.py migrate
+    echo "Migrated DB to latest version"

+    #start server
+    echo "Starting server"
+    gunicorn simple_rbas.wsgi

 Create a `Dockerfile` in the root folder add the following: